-Using the computer, this introduction to accounting will provide information and practice in the basic machine operations, plus instruction in the following areas: general ledger, depreciation, accounts receivable, accounts payable, and payroll.
-Realworld applications will be stressed throughout the course.
+Using the computer, this introduction to accounting will provide information and practice in the basic machine operations, plus instruction in the following areas: general ledger, depreciation,

 ADDICTION STUDIES

 (ADDICST)

 ADDICTST 001 Understanding Addiction and Counseling (3) CSU

 This survey course includes the nature of addiction, history and theories of treatment, dual diagnosis, recovery, and rehabilitation.
 The knowledge, skills, and attitudes required in professional practice as a competent, educated, trained addiction counselor are also covered.
 This course is the introductory course for addiction counseling programs.